Festivals & Events

 Kumamoto Castle is accessible by public transit.

 From Kumamoto Station, head to Hanabatacho Station.
 From there, it's a 10-minute walk to the castle and Ninomaru Field, where many of the events are held.
-Many of the festivities are held on the Ninomaru field behind Kumamoto Castle .
+Many of the festivities are held on the Ninomaru field next to Kumamoto Castle .

-As many of the events of the festival take place on the field behind the castle, it still is able to go ahead despite the damage.
-Performances and events differ year on year, but you can always find a variety of food stalls serving up traditional treats and local delicacies.
-Try some takoyaki; pan cooked octopus dumplings; kakigori shaved ice, or the most famous local dish–horse meat.
+As many of the events of the festival take place on the field next to the castle, it still is able to go ahead despite the damage.
+Performances and events differ year on year, but you can always find a variety of food shops serving up traditional treats and local delicacies.

 Japanese Drum Performance

-Past events which have also taken place during the festival include kimono parades where you can try on traditional Japanese kimono, concerts, traditional art performances, martial arts displays, quizzes, Noh theater performances, tea ceremonies and dances.
+Past events which have also taken place during the festival include kimono strolls where you can try on traditional Japanese kimono, concerts, traditional art performances, martial arts display, quizzes, Noh theater performances, tea ceremonies and dances.

 The latest information may differ, so please check the official website.